 Our 3 acre hop yard of Cascade, Chinook, Centenninal, and Nugget is established and about 10 acres of 6 row thoroughbred barley.
 We continue to plant in effort to produce the best Loudoun VA malt.
 This past fall we harvested Dirt Farm’s own yeast strain.
 Beers like Tart 31, Som Peach and our Pumpkin Ale utilize traditional fruit and veggies from our very own, Great Country Farms. — Dirt Farm Brewing

-The farm feel hits as soon as you turn down the happily named Foggy Bottom Road, a narrow country drive that leads to the brewery, winery, and farm store.
-Turn right at the big Dirt Farm Brewing sign.
-The paved and dirt road passes hop fields (the ones with the big, tall poles) and fruit orchards before climbing steeply uphill.
+The farm feeling hits as soon as you turn down the happily named Foggy Bottom Road, a narrow country drive that leads to the brewery, winery, and farm store.
+Turn right at the big Dirt Farm sign.

-Parking begins on the right at the top of the hill, and extends down into the woods.
-It’s a little haphazard but we’ve always been able to find a spot.
+Parking begins on the right at the top of the hill and extends down into the woods.
+It's a little haphazard but we've always been able to find a spot.
 There is more parking up the hill, behind the brewery.

-If you enter Dirt Farm Brewing from the back you’ll pass a cozy seating area with a big outdoor fireplace.
-This is a nice spot to relax if you don’t mind being away from the view.
-There’s also a front entrance from the patio.
+If you enter Dirt Farm's building from the back you'll pass a cozy seating area with a big outdoor fireplace.
+This is a nice spot to relax if you don't mind being away from the view.
+There's also a front entrance from the patio.

-A beautiful stone building anchors Dirt Farm Brewing.
-Inside, there is a front area with seating, a central area where you order drinks and beer, and a back section with a few tables and access to the rest rooms.
+A beautiful stone building anchors the main building at the brewery.
+Inside, there is a front area with seating, a central area where you order drinks and beer, and a back section with a few tables and access to the restrooms.
 The lines can get long on a busy weekend, but there are four tellers so the line moves fast.

 Beer and Food at Dirt Farm Brewing

-Dirt Farm Brewing offers a mix of staple and seasonal beers in a wide range of flavors.
-Our favorites include the Straw Golden Ale, the Scott Brown Ale, and the Peter Peter Pumpkin Ale.
+Dirt Farm offers a mix of staple and seasonal craft beers in a wide range of flavors.
+Our favorites include the Straw Golden Ale, the Scott Brown Ale, and the seasonal Pumpkin Ale.
 The Tart 31 Cherry Ale is both tasty and highly photogenic, and there are plenty of other IPAs and Ales to choose from.

-There is a limited menu of bar food on offer at Dirt Farm, and they do not allow outside food, picnics, or coolers on the property,.
-On our last visit there were three flatbreads—cheese, cheese with pepperoni, and a special with pepperoni and veggies—all served on naan.
-We had the pepperoni and it was very tasty and filling.
-We also saw orders of nachos and pretzel bites going out.
+There is a small but tasty menu on offer at Dirt Farm, and they do not allow outside food, picnics, or coolers on the property.
+We really like the flatbreads, and the chef kindly swapped shrimp for sausage on our order.
+We've also had the pepperoni and it was very tasty and filling.

-If you’re heading to Dirt Farm Brewing on a weekend, check their calendar for special events which may include new beer releases, live entertainment, and food specials.
+If you're heading to Dirt Farm on the weekend, check their calendar for special events which may include new beer releases, live entertainment, and food specials.

-Things to Do Near Dirt Farm Brewing and Tips for Your Visit
+Things to Do Near Dirt Farm and Tips for Your Visit

 Some of our favorite things to do in Loudoun County are close to Dirt Farm Brewing.
 Combine one of these stops with your brewery visit and you'll have the makings of a perfect day trip.